-My friend Dane and I are on a mission to show how much food we waste in America and we know that we’ve got to come up with some creative ways to get America’s attention.
+My friend Dane and I are on a mission to show how much food we waste in America, and we know that we’ve got to come up with some creative ways to get America’s attention.
 So we decided to make a huge public display of what we uncovered in the dumpsters of Madison, Wisconsin.
 In a matter of 48 hours of casual dumpster diving we managed to collect thousands of dollars worth of perfectly good food that you see here.
-Looking at this photo myself it’s still hard even for me to believe that every bit of this food came from dumpsters.
+Looking at this photo myself, it’s still hard even for me to believe that every bit of this food came from dumpsters.

 We were joined by reporters from around the city to help us get the word out about food waste.
 Madison’s ABC, CBS, and Fox channels came out to report on the story as well as The Capital Times.
 They were all blown away by what we’d uncovered and their stories have been seen by Wisconsinites across the state.
-Friends and new friends came by and we hung out for the evening playing with all of the food and talking to all the passerby’s who were curious about what was going on.
+Friends and new friends came by, and we hung out for the evening, playing with all of the food and talking to all the passerby’s who were curious about what was going on.
 Not a single person ever guessed that it was dumpster food.
 It was just too pretty.

 #WastefulUSA and #WastefulWI

 We’ve started a citizen patrol to call out grocery stores and hold them accountable for their waste.
-We are calling on YOU to take out your smart phones and peak into the dumpsters of whatever supermarkets and restaurants you have near by.
+We are calling on YOU to take out your smart phones and peek into the dumpsters of whatever supermarkets and restaurants you have nearby.
 But you don’t even have to get in the dumpster to be a part of this movement.
 If you find wastefulness simply take a photo, upload it to social media with #WastefulUSA (or #WastefulWI in Wisconsin) and tweet and tag the wasteful companies.
 Let them know we are not ok with them wasting food when there are hungry people out there.
 We are not ok with them wasting our future!

 What can grocery stores and supermarkets do to be a part of the solution?